dennisgyor/Pyttrex/README.md

 ## Overview
 A python based command line application that allows you to check accounts and even buy and sell cryptocurrencies via a CLI interface.
 This is essentially the Bittrexx application available via the command line.
 Almost everything you can do in the Bittrex GUI, you can accomplish via Pyttrex (no 2FA needed).

 ## Support
 This has been tested on Python 3 only.
 I have not tested this on Python 2.x or Windows as of yet.

+In addition, if you want to take a deeper dive into the API calls and the paramaters for the various calls, reference the API documentation [here](https://www.bittrex.com/Home/Api).

 ## Set up